menpo/conda-recipes/README.md

     >> python build.py --help

 Follow the instructions to build the packages.
-This assume that you either have conda installed in the global environment (pass no architecture flags) or have setup your environment to allow switching between architectures.
-In this case the build script looks for commands of the form `conda32` and `conda64` which should properly activate the conda environment.
+This assume that you either have conda installed in the global environment or have switched to the required environment beforehand.

 Building in a Virtual Machine
 -----------------------------